 Inevitably all this makes me experience a huge happiness.

-Energy can be palpable on the atmosphere, as well as the good vibrations people are emitting.
+Energy can be palpable in the atmosphere, as well as the good vibrations people are emitting.
 There is a desire of movement, relaxing, interacting and sharing.
 Parks are overflowing, terraces on the wide city’s sidewalks are full and ice cream shop’s cues are crowded.
-Faces are hidden by sunglasses and the bravest ones are wearing t-shirt.
+Faces are hidden by sunglasses and the bravest ones are wearing a t-shirt.

 Short and depressive days are done, together with the tensed necks, shivers, creeps, TV movie and blanket afternoons, burning drinks, heavy coats and freeze.

-Spring has ended up with winter’s darkness and like in every season it is time to enjoy its peculiarities.
+Spring has ended up with winter’s darkness and like in every season, it is time to enjoy its peculiarities.